exasim-project/NeoFOAM/doc/basics/mpi_architecture.rst

 Point-to-Point Communication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This section focuses on the approach for two ranks to communicate with each other, specifically using non-blocking communication for field data synchronization.
+For simplicity, this section focuses on the approach for two ranks to communicate with each other, specifically using non-blocking communication for field data synchronization.
+However, in the interest of storing contigious memory, the ``HalfDuplexCommBuffer`` stores all data required to send/recieve to/from all ``ranks`` in a single buffer (which is internally managed).

 To begin, the reader is reminded of 'communication terminology': simplex, half-duplex, and full-duplex.
 Where simplex communication is one-way, from sender to receiver.
 Half-duplex allows two-way communication but only one direction at a time.
 Full-duplex enables two-way communication simultaneously in both directions.

-To facilitate communication between two ranks, a half-duplex buffer is introduced, namely the ``HalfDuplexCommBuffer``, which is responsible for non-blocking sending/receiving data to/from different ranks and into member data buffers.
+To facilitate communication between two or ranks, a half-duplex buffer is introduced, namely the ``HalfDuplexCommBuffer``, which is responsible for non-blocking sending/receiving data to/from different ranks and into member data buffers.
 To generalise the buffer for different data types ``type-punning`` is used, as such the actual data which is transferred is always of type ``char``.
 Further since memory allocation is relatively expensive the buffer is never sized down.
 Finally, the buffers lay memory out continously than therefore it is required to have some map between the buffer position and the original data container (being communicated) position.
 This is part of the partitioning problem, and not the responsibility of the buffer.

 .. note::
     The ``HalfDuplexCommBuffer`` duplex buffer has some guard rails in to esnure once communication has started various operations are no-longer possible until it is finished.